aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-manipulation/cloning-and-combining-documents/_index.md

 In this example, we use a `FindReplaceOptions` object to specify a callback handler for the replacement.
 The `InsertDocumentAtReplaceHandler` class handles the insertion logic.

-## Step 3: Inserting Documents at Bookmarks
+## Inserting Documents at Bookmarks

 To insert a document at a specific bookmark in another document, you can use the following code: